 Construction of Conservator Tank of Transformer

 Conservator tank is a cylindrical shaped oil container made up of iron closed from both ends.
+The tank is cylindrical to provide sufficient space for the expansion and contraction of the transformer oil.
 One large inspection cover is provided on either side of the container to facilitate maintenance and cleaning easily from inside of it.

-A pipe that comes from main tank is projected inside the conservator tank from bottom portion.
-Head of the pipe inside it is provided with a cap because this cap prevent oil sludge and sediment to enter into main tank from the it.
+A pipe that comes from main tank is projected inside the conservator tank from bottom portion allowing insulating oil to flow between them.
+Head of the pipe inside it is provided with a cap because this cap prevent oil sludge and sediment to enter into main tank from it.

 A buchholz relay is also mounted on the pipe which connect it to the main tank to protect the transformer from the all kinds of internal faults that generates heat.